 Approximately 11.5% of our total consolidated revenues for the six months ended June 30, 2005 were derived from U.S., Chilean, Mexican, Brazilian, Venezuelan and Argentinean export sales to markets other than the United States, Chile, Mexico, Brazil, Venezuela and Argentina, compared to the approximately 13.2% represented by such sales for the same period in 2004.
-Approximately 11.1% of our total consolidated revenues in 2004 were derived from U.S., Chilean, Mexican, Brazilian, Venezuelan and Argentinean export sales to markets other than the United States, Chile, Mexico, Brazil, Venezuela and Argentina, compared to the approximately 12.3% represented by such sales in 2003.
+Approximately 11.1% of our total consolidated revenues in 2004 were derived from U.S., Chilean, Mexican, Brazilian, Venezuelan and Argentinean export sales to markets other than the United States, Chile, Mexico, Brazil, Venezuela and Argentinean export sales to markets other than the United States, Chile, Mexico, Brazil, Venezuela and Argentinean export sales to markets other than the United States, Chile, Mexico, Brazil, Venezuela and Argentinean export sales to markets other than the United States, Chile, Mexico, Brazil, Venezuela and Argentinean export sales in 2003.